 Having the tyres pumped up would reveal whether the Patrol’s physical grip was enough, especially when the footprint is reduced.
 After all, surely a near-on three-tonne vehicle would exert enough downforce to get through sticky situations.

-So, we simply dialled in the terrain from the xxxxx switch and left it as is.
+So, we simply dialled in the terrain from the drive mode switch and left it as is.
 The risk was, of course, that the sidewalls were now so stiff that any sharp rocks could puncture them and leave us stranded.
 But that’s half the fun, right?